About

 Civitas Icon

 Clojure Civitas makes it easy for you to publish Clojure ideas and explorations without the overhead of setting up a new project, blog, or repo.
-Whether you’re sketching out a quick experiment or writing a deeper post, just create a namespace, write, commit and submit.
+Whether you’re sketching out a quick experiment or writing a deeper post, just fork this repo, create a namespace, write, commit and submit a pull request.
 This is your shared scratch space.

 Non-linear exploration